Sanchay-T/FEXP/README.md

+# Project TitleCancel changes

-Project Title
+Title of your project
-The project title should be a concise and descriptive phrase that summarizes the purpose of the project.
-This is the first thing that people will see when they visit your project's repository, so it should be clear and attention-grabbing.

-Description
+## Description

-A brief description of your project follows the title.
-In a few sentences, explain what your project does and why it's useful.
+A brief description of your project and what it does.

-Getting Started
-Dependencies
-List any dependencies that are required to run the project.
-Include both the name and version number of each dependency.

-Installing
-Provide a step-by-step series of examples that tell you how to get a development environment running.

-Executing program
-Describe how to run the program.
-For example:

-Copy code
-python app.py
-Help
-Any advice for common problems or issues.

-Authors
-List the authors of the project and their respective contributions.

-Version History
-Provide a list of the version releases of your project and what changes were made in each release.
+## Installation

+A step-by-step guide on how to install and run your project.
+Include any dependencies that need to be installed and any configuration that needs to be done.

+## Usage

+Explain how to use your project.
+Provide examples and screenshots if necessary.

+## Contributing

+Explain how people can contribute to your project.
+Include guidelines on how to submit pull requests and report issues.

-License
+## License
-This project is licensed under the [Name Here] License - see the LICENSE.md file for details.

-Acknowledgments
+Specify the license under which your project is released.

+## Credits

-List any acknowledgments or resources that were helpful in creating this project.
+List any resources that you used in creating your project.

+## Contact

+Provide contact information for people who have questions or feedback about your project.